Sanford Health Plan is the best health insurance company in South Dakota. Silver plans start at $482 per month before discounts.

 Best health insurance by level of coverage

-The best health insurance plan for you depends on which plan tier meets your unique needs.
+The best health insurance plan for you depends on how much you make and your health care needs.

 gold plan icon